-An Intro to the British Health System
+Intro to the UK Health System

-The British health system sometimes does not have a very good reputation in the U.S. The system actually is very good; however, it operates under a different set of assumptions from the U.S. health system.
-U.S. students and their parents need to be aware of some of the major differences between the U.S. and British health systems:
+The National Health Service (i.e. the UK national healthcare system) sometimes does not have a very good reputation in the U.S. The system generally works fine; however, it operates under a different set of assumptions from the U.S. health system.
+U.S. students and their parents need to be aware of some of the major differences between the U.S. and UK health systems.

-- 1) The British system is set up to favor those typically most in need of medical treatment: infants/children, pregnant women, and the elderly.
-People in the traditional university age range are expected to be low users of the health system except in the case of accidents or serious illness. - 2) In Britain, medical professionals do not consider a common cold/sore throat to require medical attention.
-Being sick with a cold for three-four days is considered normal at times and of no major concern in a person of college age. - 3) Antibiotics are very rarely prescribed in Britain.
-British doctors point to research showing that frequent use of antibiotics leads to mutation in germs, rendering the antibiotics useless.
-They are therefore used to treat severe illness.
-If you use antibiotics regularly, you may wish to bring them with you. - 4) Allergy shots are generally not recommended by physicians in the UK and it will be difficult to find anyone who will prescribe or administer them.
+- 1) The UK system is set up to favor those typically most in need of medical treatment: infants/children, pregnant women, and the elderly.
+People in traditional university age range are expected to be low users of the system except in the case of accidents or serious illness. - 2) Because of this, there can be a long wait to set up treatment for pre-existing conditions.
+If you have a condition that will need ongoing treatment while in the UK, contact your UW-Eau Claire study abroad coordinator right away! - 3) In the UK, medical professionals do not consider a common cold/sore throat to require medical attention.
+Being sick with a cold for three or four days is considered normal and of no major concern in a person of college age. - 4) Antibiotics are rarely prescribed in the UK.
+Doctors point to research that shows frequent use of antibiotics leads to mutation in germs, rendering the antibiotics useless.
+Antibiotics are therefore used to treat severe illness.
+If you use antibiotics regularly, you may wish to bring them with you. - 5) Allergy shots are generally not recommended by physicians in the UK.
+It will be difficult to find anyone who will prescribe or administer them.